Abyss (Chelsea Wolfe album): Musical style

 Nina Corcoran of Consequence of Sound described the album as "strik[ing] a fine balance between gothic folk and electronic noise rock" and "embracing metal and overpowering drones".
 Brandon Stosuy of Pitchfork noted that metallic elements are "built into, and integral to, the music, which frequently booms with distorted doom-metal guitar."
-Tristan Jones of Sputnikmusic wrote: "Though “darkwave” is a fitting descriptor, elements of doom, folk, noise, and industrial seep in."
+Tristan Jones of Sputnikmusic wrote: "Though 'darkwave' is a fitting descriptor, elements of doom, folk, noise, and industrial seep in."
 Giuseppe Zevolli of Drowned in Sound associated the album with goth rock, writing that it "could appeal to fans of metal, folk, industrial and alternative rock in equal measure".

-Release
+Release and promotion

-Abyss was initially announced through Chelsea Wolfe's website on January 8, 2015 with the news that it would be released via Sargent House.
-This was followed up by a more detailed announcement on April 22, 2015 with news of the album's collaborators - Ben Chisholm, Dylan Fujioka, Ezra Buchla, special guests Mike Sullivan (Russian Circles), Dan Phillips (True Widow) and the announcement of John Congleton as the album's producer.
+Abyss was initially announced through Chelsea Wolfe's website on January 8, 2015, with the news that it would be released via Sargent House.
+This was followed up by a more detailed announcement on April 22, 2015, with news of the album's collaborators: Ben Chisholm, Dylan Fujioka, Ezra Buchla, special guests Mike Sullivan (Russian Circles), Dan Phillips (True Widow) and the announcement of John Congleton as the album's producer.
 A trailer was also released to accompany the album's announcement.

-Details of the album's tracklisting, as well as its cover art were revealed by Rolling Stone on April 28.
-These details also coincided with the release of a clip from the track 'Iron Moon' and a statement from Wolfe regarding the song: "The music is co-written by our friend Karlos Ayala who wrote the song 'Boyfriend' we covered a few years back.
+Details of the album's tracklisting, as well as its cover art, were revealed by Rolling Stone on April 28.
+These details also coincided with the release of a clip for lead single "Iron Moon" and a statement from Wolfe regarding the song: "The music is co-written by our friend Karlos Ayala who wrote the song 'Boyfriend' we covered a few years back.
 Lyrically, this song was inspired after reading the poetry of a Foxconn worker who took his own life – his frustration and desperation.
 There's a blurry confusion throughout the lyrics on the album, as it sometimes is in dreams, like you're new to the afterlife and things are slightly different, more hazy and fluid.
 I imagine the quiet parts of the song sung from a small, dorm-style room, and the loud parts as a scene out of a musical, where the worker sings and dances through the factory lines with total freedom and abandon.
 Such a great crew of musicians came together to bring these feelings and sounds to life."
 Wolfe also discussed the album itself, describing it as "the feeling of when you're dreaming, and you briefly wake up, but then fall back asleep into the same dream, diving quickly into your own subconscious."